gacela-project/gacela-example/README.md

 In this repo you can find different examples of usages of Modules using [Gacela Framework](http://gacela-project.com/).

 - Comment Spam Score (Level: easy)
-- Using Custom Config (Level: easy)
+- Using Custom Config (Level: medium)
 - Gacela in a File (Level: medium)
 - Price List Checker (Level: advance)